d-gangz/meme-generator/prompts/new-schema-table.md

 ## Step 2: Create the Queries based on the Schema

-- This file should be named like `profiles-queries.ts`.
+- This file should be named like `example-queries.ts`.

 - This file should go in the `src/db/queries` folder.